BOJ may rattle global bond markets as Fed seen on hold

 “The BOJ is important in part because the Japanese have been buying anything abroad that gives them yields,” said David Keeble, global head of interest rates strategy at Credit Agricole Corporate & Investment Bank in New York.

-Last week, the yield on 10-year Japanese government debt rose close to zero percent, a level not seen since March, in a global bond market sell-off triggered by the European Central Bank’s decision to refrain from expanding its asset purchase program on Sept.
+Last week, the yield on 10-year Japanese government debt rose close to zero per cent, a level not seen since March, in a global bond market sell-off triggered by the European Central Bank’s decision to refrain from expanding its asset purchase programme on Sept.
 8.

 The ECB’s move intensified worries that major central banks are running out of tools to aid their economies.

-The BOJ will undertake a comprehensive review of its current monetary policy at the its Sept.
-20-21 meeting, amid speculation it may lower short-term interest rates deeper into negative territory and change its bond purchasing program.
+The BOJ will undertake a comprehensive review of its monetary policy at its Sept.
+20-21 meeting, and there is speculation it may lower short-term interest rates deeper into negative territory and change its bond purchasing program.

 To be sure, if the Fed stuns investors by raising rates within hours of their Japanese counterparts’ decision, that would overshadow anything coming from Tokyo.